-If you already have a 401(k), Blooom could be just the answer to your retirement-saving woes.
+If you already have a 401(k), Blooom could be just the answer to your retirement-savings woes.
 The tool analyzes your 401(k) using a proprietary algorithm, adjusting your stock allocations.
 (For those of you who prefer real, human interaction, don’t worry.
-It’s also looked over by one of their licensed advisors.)
+It’s also looked over by one of their licensed advisers.)

 Blooom will then automatically analyze the investments in your 401(k) and alert you to any potential issues.
 Think: hidden fees or investing too conservatively — or too aggressively.
 Then, it helps you alleviate those issues by showing you investments that may work better for you — and may lower how much you’re paying in fees.